 Sarah Grutza, the Corporate Relations Director to FCA with United Way, is a seasoned marathoner who decided to get together with co-workers to run on behalf of her company.

 “Runners are generally a very generous group.
-Working with people that have a common goal of making a difference is rewarding and supports the overall mission of United Way,” she said.
+Working with people that have a common goal of making a difference is rewarding and supports the overall mission of United Way,” Sarah said.

 Runners used social media and email to ask friends and family to donate.